astrobel/chancealignments2/README.md

 Plots a side-by-side comparison of pixel image for one quarter and a 1' UKIRT image of the same area, the latter of which must be downloaded by the user.
 Code will exit if there is no data for chosen quarter.

+There is no short cadence support for this script, as no cadence-dependent analysis is performed, and long cadence data has better quarter coverage.

 Arguments:
 * `-k --kic`: KIC ID, required, takes integer
 * `-q --quarter`: Quarter to analyse, required, takes integer between 0 and 17